New Info -

 Bag #2 - Suitcase/big bag with these things:

--Everything you'll need for the mountain (all of the things listed on your Trek Participants Handbook)
+-Everything you'll need for the mountain (all of the things listed above)

 (We have put a lot of additional notes about packing and things to bring further down on this page,)

 Although Trek is an expensive 9 days, we work really hard to keep this trip as cheap we can.
-You can save money by not buying something at every gas station and by eating less expensive meals or drinking water at food stops.
+You can personally save money by not buying something at every gas station and by eating less expensive meals or drinking water at food stops.
 All of our meals on the mountain are already paid for.
-We do have to pay for some meals while traveling.
+You will need to pay for some meals while traveling.

 In order to save your family some money, we'll be buying some breakfast and lunch meals in advance and providing the meal for you.
 There will be 7 meals we will provide while traveling.
 There will be 4 additional meals you will need to pay for, all but one of these will be fast food meals.